John Thwaites (Australian politician): After politics

-In 2011, Thwaites was appointed as Chair of the Australian Building Codes Board, the body responsible for developing and managing Australia's building regulations.
-In 2012, he was appointed as Chair of the National Sustainability Council that provides independent advice to the Australian Government on sustainability issues and produces independent reports on sustainability indicators and trends.
+In 2011, Thwaites was appointed as chair of the Australian Building Codes Board, the body responsible for developing and managing Australia's building regulations.
+In 2012, he was appointed as chair of the National Sustainability Council that provides independent advice to the Australian Government on sustainability issues and produces independent reports on sustainability indicators and trends.

-Thwaites is currently the Chair of Melbourne Water, which manages Melbourne’s water, sewerage, drainage and waterway health, and sits on a number of water advisory bodies.
+Thwaites is currently the chair of Melbourne Water, which manages Melbourne’s water, sewerage, drainage and waterway health, and sits on a number of water advisory bodies.

-Thwaites has been appointed to a number of reviews and advisory bodies for the Australian and state governments.
-In 2016, the Victorian Government appointed him with the Hon Terry Mulder and Patricia Faulkner AO to conduct an independent review of retail electricity and gas markets.
+Thwaites has been appointed to a number of reviews and advisory bodies for the federal and state governments.
+In 2016, the Victorian Government appointed him with Terry Mulder and Patricia Faulkner to conduct an independent review of retail electricity and gas markets.

-The review recommended major reforms to energy pricing for households and small business including a “no frills” electricity price to be regulated by the Essential Services Commission, the end of misleading marketing, and requiring retailers to fix offer prices for 12 months.
+The review recommended major reforms to energy pricing for households and small business including a "no frills" electricity price to be regulated by the Essential Services Commission, the end of misleading marketing, and requiring retailers to fix offer prices for 12 months.
 The Victorian Government has now implemented most of these reforms.

-In 2017, amidst public concern about flammable cladding on buildings, Thwaites was appointed with former Victorian Premier Ted Baillieu to co-chair the Victorian Cladding Taskforce to oversee the investigation and audit of buildings with dangerous cladding.
+In 2017, amid public concern about flammable cladding on buildings, Thwaites was appointed with former Victorian Premier Ted Baillieu to co-chair the Victorian Cladding Taskforce to oversee the investigation and audit of buildings with dangerous cladding.
 Following recommendations of the Cladding Taskforce, the Victorian Government conducted a statewide audit of multi-story buildings, boosted enforcement of building regulations and announced a $600 million plan to remove dangerous cladding from buildings.

 Since leaving politics, Thwaites has worked with governments, business and academics to promote sustainable development and the United Nations Sustainable Development Goals.
-In 2012, he was appointed by the Australian Government as Chair of the National Sustainability Council to provide independent advice to the Government on sustainability issues.
+In 2012, he was appointed by the Australian Government as chair of the National Sustainability Council to provide independent advice to the government on sustainability issues.
 The Council produced the Sustainable Australia Report 2013.

-He currently chairs the National Sustainable Development Council which in 2018 produced the Transforming Australia: SDG Progress report on Australia’s progress in implementing the United Nations Sustainable Development Goals.

-He is currently Co-Chair of the Leadership Council of the UN Sustainable Development Solutions Network (SDSN) launched by the Secretary General of the United Nations to mobilise universities in support of the Sustainable Development Goals.
+He currently chairs the National Sustainable Development Council, which in 2018 produced the "Transforming Australia: SDG Progress report" on Australia's progress in implementing the United Nations Sustainable Development Goals (SDGs).
+He is currently co-chair of the Leadership Council of the UN Sustainable Development Solutions Network (SDSN) launched by the Secretary-General of the United Nations to mobilise universities in support of the SDGs.

-In July 2020, Thwaites was appointed to The Lancet Covid-19 Commission which aims to speed up global and equitable solutions to the pandemic.
+In July 2020, Thwaites was appointed to The Lancet Covid-19 Commission, which aims to speed up global and equitable solutions to the pandemic.

+Recognition and awards

 Thwaites was appointed Member of the Order of Australia for "significant service to the environment, and to the people and Parliament of Victoria" in the 2021 Australia Day Honours.